wordandimage/iyapo-repository/README.md

 2. Once you’ve clone the repository, there will be a new folder called “iyapo-repository” in whichever location you chose to save it on your computer.
 In a terminal window, navigate into this folder.
 Also pull it up in your finder.

-3. Take the `.env` file, which should have been sent to you, and drag it into the `iyapo-repository` folder.
+3. Take the `.env` file, which will have been sent to you, and drag it into the `iyapo-repository` folder.
 This contains the password to read data from Notion.

 4. Still in the terminal, type and enter the command `npm install`.
 This installs all the code needed to preview and modify the site.